xun19/easy-ring/README.md

 According to your own needs or effects, decide when to play and pause the sound effect, and control the update of the ring parameter value under the corresponding logic code

-PS: Don't forget to pass in a setRing parameter, which is actually the status update function corresponding to the ring parameter, and easy-ring will use it to do some automatic status update operations.
-This will make easy-ring more foolish and automated.
+PS: Don't forget to provide a 'setRing' parameter, which is actually the state-updating function corresponding to the 'ring' parameter, and easy-ring will use it to do some automatic state-updating operations.
+This will make easy-ring more Fool-style and automated.

 Refer to the following example: